yiisoft/yii-dev-tool/vagrant/README.md

    * go into directory `yii-dev-tool-master/vagrant/config`
    * copy `vagrant-local.example.yml` to `vagrant-local.yml`

-6. Place your GitHub personal API token to `vagrant-local.yml`
+6. Place your GitHub personal API token to `vagrant-local.yml`, also specify your name and email for git commits
 7. Open terminal (`cmd.exe`), **change directory to project root** and run command:

    ```bash